tnugent1234/AutomatedHornetTracking/README.md

 # Automated Hornet Tracking
-An automated system for characterising hornet colony activity in nature by combining deep learning and markerless tracking to analyse remote video footage.
-This aims to monitor the invasive hornet *Vespa velutina nigrithorax* to better understand ecosystem-level impacts in invavded ranges.
+An automated system for quantifying invasive hornet activity in nature via deep learning and markerless tracking.
+This enables the analysis of colony behaviour from remote video footage, including foraging rates, spatial activity, and individual trajectory information.
+The system is designed to detect and track the hornet *Vespa velutina nigrithorax*, with additional functionality for *V. bicolor*, *V. orientalis*, and *V. tropica*.

-Within this repository are the model and system code along with usage instructions.

 <p align="center"><img src=https://github.com/tnugent1234/AutomatedHornetTracking/blob/main/Images/Hornet%20Tracking%20Example.gif/></p>